GPUOpen-Tools/gpu_performance_api/README.md

 * You may have to reboot the system for the change to take effect.
 * Setting the GPU clock mode is not working correctly for <b>Radeon 5700 Series GPUs</b>, potentially leading to some inconsistencies in counter values from one run to the next.

-### DirectX11 Performance Counter Accuracy For Select Counters and GPUs
-The following performance counter values may not be accurate for DirectX 11 applications running on a Radeon 5700, and 6000 Series GPUs:
-* VALUInstCount, SALUInstCount, VALUBusy, SALUBusy for all shader stages: These values should be representative of performance, but may not be 100% accurate.
-* Most of the ComputeShader counters (all except the MemUnit and WriteUnit counters): These values should be representative of performance, but may not be 100% accurate.

 ### OpenCL Performance Counter Accuracy For Radeon 6000 Series GPUs
 The following performance counter values may not be accurate for OpenCL applications running on Radeon 6000 Series GPUs:
 * Wavefronts, VALUInsts, SALUInsts, SALUBusy, VALUUtilization: These values should be representative of performance, but may not be 100% accurate.

-### OpenGL Performance Counter Accuracy For Radeon 5700 Series GPUs
-The following performance counter values may not be accurate for OpenGL applications running on a Radeon 5700 Series GPUs:
-* Most of the ComputeShader counters (all except the MemUnit and WriteUnit counters): These values should be representative of performance, but may not be 100% accurate.

-### Variability in Deterministic Counters For Select GPUs
-Performance counters which should be deterministic are showing variability on Radeon 5700 and 6000 Series GPUs.
-The values should be useful for performance analysis, but may not be 100% correct.
-* e.g. VSVerticesIn, PrimitivesIn, PSPixelsOut, PreZSamplesPassing

 ### Profiling Bundles
 Profiling bundles in DirectX12 and Vulkan is not working properly.
 It is recommended to remove those GPA Samples from your application, or move the calls out of the bundle for profiling.